 Required by OHA Not required by OHA.
+X Required by OffA Not required by Ona.

 Professional Liability Insurance covering any damages caused by an error, omission or negligent act related to the services to be provided under the Subcontract, with limits not less than the following, as determined by OHA, or such lesser amount as OHA approves in writing: